richb-hanover/netperfclean/README.md

 ## iptables setup

-First, add a rule to the INPUT chain to log each arriving netperf connection.
+First, (one time) add a rule to the INPUT chain to log each arriving netperf connection.
 The command below appends (-A) to the INPUT chain a rule so that a TCP packet on port 12865 jumps to the LOG chain with the prefix "Incoming netperf "

 ```
 sudo iptables -A INPUT -p tcp --dport 12865 -j LOG --log-prefix "Incoming netperf "
 ```
-Second, create a DROPPEDNETPERF chain to process packets that exceed the threshold.
+Second, (one time) create a DROPPEDNETPERF chain to process packets that exceed the threshold.
-Originally, this chain would log a "Dropped netperf" message (the second rule below), but it no longer does this.
+*Note:* Originally, this chain logged a "Dropped netperf" message (the second rule below), but it no longer does this.
 That's because, under load, the logging messages for the high volume of dropped packets placed too much load on the server.
 The commands to create the chain are: